python-accelerator-middle-layer/governance/steering_committee/20250822_meeting/agenda.md

   - Implementation needs to be independent of Bluesky so no lab is forced to use it.
   - For the labs who want Bluesky compatibility that should work seamlessly for the users.
   - We still want applications that are sharable between labs despite this.

+- Info about HIFIS services (Teresia)

+- Agenda for meeting together with coordinators (Teresia)

 - Next meeting time: